What is TCA 15%, 25%, 30% chemical peel

 - Allow the peel to remain on your skin for 2-10 minutes, depending on your tolerance.

-- You can fan your face or use a blow-dryer on cool setting.
-For the first time users, do not leave it on for more than 1 minute.
+- You can fan your face or use a blow-dryer in a cool setting.
+For first-time users, do not leave it on for more than 1 minute.